-Cooked potatoes that are crumbled and simmered in a spiced tomato sauce, to make this No Onion – No Garlic recipe of Aloo Rasedar.
-An easy, under 30 minute recipe for a quick weeknight dinner.
+Cooked potatoes are crumbled and simmered in a spiced tomato sauce, to make this No Onion – No Garlic Potato Curry recipe of Aloo Rasedar.
+An easy, under 30 minute curry recipe for a quick weeknight dinner.

 One such dish, I remember her making is this Potato Curry and even after trying to make it myself several times, there was something missing in mine!!
-I put a lot of ginger, garlic, onions, garam masala, everything for the falvor, but mine still kinda fell flat compared to hers.
+I put a lot of ginger, garlic, onions, garam masala, everything for the flavor, but mine still kinda fell flat compared to hers.
 Don’t ask me why I never got the recipe from her!

 But sometimes, you just need to get a certain combination of ingredients just right and they make an entirely different dish of something else altogether.